Dude Incredible

-Dude Incredible is the fifth studio album by the American rock band Shellac, released on September 16, 2014, on Touch and Go Records.
+Dude Incredible is the sixth studio album by the American rock band Shellac, released on September 16, 2014, on Touch and Go Records.
 It is the final studio album to be released during Steve Albini's lifetime.

 Packaging

 Physical copies of Dude Incredible are packaged in a chipboard album jacket.
 The packaging features two "high gloss, full color monkeys" as the front cover artwork.
 The front cover was photographed by Reuters photographer Anton Meres; additional photographic images were provided by David Manthey.

 Release

 Dude Incredible was announced for release on Touch and Go Records' official website in July 2014.
 In the announcement, it was revealed that vinyl editions of the album were mastered "entirely in the analog domain" using a process known as direct metal mastering.
 The vinyl discs were manufactured at Record Technology, Inc. in Camarillo, California using the pressing plant's HQ-180 system.

 The album was released on September 16, 2014 on 180-gram LP, CD and as a digital download in various formats, including AAC, MP3 and "full-bandwidth 24-bit" AIFF files, which were made available on HDtracks.
 A digital booklet was included on the iTunes Store edition of the album, and a CD copy of Dude Incredible was packaged with all LP editions.
 Upon its release in the United Kingdom, Dude Incredible placed in the top 10 of the Independent Breakers Album Chart.